Pressure

 says “pressure cook on high for 1 whistle, then on low for 30 minutes” then it

-It could take anywhere between 15-20 minutes to cook 1 cup of Type 1
+It could take around 15 minutes to cook 1 cup of Type 1

 2) Lack of whistles: If you switched